davidwoolf/website/static/anatomy-of-everday-ui-button.md

 ### Affordance states

 Buttons generally do not have any hover affordance, including changes in color, cursor, or size.
 This is based on the assumption that your buttons look like buttons!
-If they don&rsquo;t, then some hover indication would be useful, but note this won't solve any problems on touch devices.
+If they don&rsquo;t, then some hover indication would be useful, but note this won&rsquo;t solve any problems on touch devices.

 #### Keyboard and active state feedback